Key Things to Know

 What Causes the Dividend Payment to Go Down?

-Again, the forces that cause a dividend to decline are partly up to the policy owner and partly up to the life insurance company.
-Examples that cause a dividend to go down include: the policy owners withdrawal of certain cash values from the policy, the trigger of a reduce paid-up nonforfeiture benefit, and the life insurers decline in profitability from one year to the next.
+Once again, the factors that contribute to a dividend decline are partially under the control of the policy owner and partially under the influence of the life insurance company.
+Examples of factors that can lead to a dividend reduction include: the policy owner’s withdrawal of specific cash values from the policy, the activation of a reduced paid-up nonforfeiture benefit, taking a loan against the policy (in some cases), and the life insurer’s decline in profitability from one year to the next.

 Can you Withdraw Dividends from a Whole Life Policy?

-Yes you can withdraw dividends from a whole life policy.
-There are two primary ways you go about doing this.
+Yes, you can withdraw dividends from a whole life policy.
+There are two primary methods for doing so:

-First, you can use the dividend option to receive the dividend payment in cash.
-This will result in a direct payment of the dividend to you each year.
-The insurance company will pay you whatever the calculated dividend payable on your whole life policy is as a cash dividend sent as a check around the time of your policy anniversary.
+1. Dividend Option: You can utilize the dividend option to receive the dividend payment in cash.
+This will result in a direct payment of the dividend to you annually.
+The insurance company will pay you the calculated dividend payable on your whole life policy as a cash dividend sent via check around the time of your policy anniversary.

 Are Whole Life Dividends Taxable?